andrewj54-cmd/andrewj54-cmd.github.io/_posts/2025-11-04-enhancing-targeting-accuracy.md

 We also look to build more Decision Trees in the Random Forest (500) than would be done using the default value of 100.

-Lastly, since the default scikit-learn implementation of Random Forests does not limit the number of randomly selected variables offered up for splitting at each split point in each Decision Tree - we put this in place using the *max_features* parameter.
+Lastly, since the default scikit-learn implementation of Random Forests does not limit the number of randomly selected variables offered up for splitting at each split point in each Decision Tree, we put this in place using the *max_features* parameter.
 This can always be refined later through testing, or through an approach such as gridsearch.

 ```python